How To Look At A House

 Then there’s the easy way: call a septic contractor, order a pump-out, and let them find it for you.
 A pump-out every five years is recommended and, if you are about to buy the home and within the inspection period, you can request a septic system inspection report for not much more than the pump-out.

-Also, see our blog posts How often should I pump out the septic tank? and Do I have to get a larger septic tank when I build a home addition?
+Also, see our blog posts How often should I pump out the septic tank? and How much does a septic tank system inspection cost in Florida? and Do I have to get a larger septic tank when I build a home addition?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •